yeskwonny/mapmemoir/README.md

 Project is: complete

 ## Room for Improvement
--Instead of reload the whole page, find the way to rendering the updated list -users can add a picture to remember the day.
+-Instead of reloading the whole page, find ways to render the updated list and function of uploading some pictures